By Donna Fluss

 DMG’s crystal ball shows an amazing outlook for the world of service and contact centers.
-In the year 2020, we’re going to see new and continued investments that will finally allow companies to decrease the number of live agent resources needed in contact centers, the number-one goal for these people-intensive organizations.
-Self-service solutions, which are the preferred way for consumers in the more advanced economies to obtain assistance, will experience a resurgence, as AI-related technologies emerge that provide omni-channel concierge-level service.
-(The displaced contact center employees can be absorbed into new functions such as administering robotics and AI initiatives.)
+In 2020 we’re going to see new and continued investments that will finally allow companies to decrease the number of live agent resources needed in contact centers, which is the number-one goal for these people-intensive organizations.

-The changing workforce will drive much of the innovation in companies.
-More business (and personal) activities will be accomplished through mobility.
-The need for enterprise-wide workforce management (WFM) solutions to help companies find, hire, train and schedule the resources needed to operate their business cost effectively (not just in their contact centers) will supersede negative preconceptions.
-This will be supported by a new generation of flexible, AI-based WFM solutions designed for real-time, omni-channel and multi-function forecasting and scheduling that share only a name with the solutions of the past.
+Investments to replace forty- to fifty-plus-year-old solutions that remain at the core of some of the largest corporations in the world, including major banks, will finally occur, as the resources and cost required to support systems built in the dark ages of technology will be too high.
+This doesn’t mean that it will be easy; it just means that it will happen, as the alternative is no longer viable.The changing workforce will drive much of the innovation in companies.
+More business (and personal) activities will occur through mobility.
+The need for enterprise-wide workforce management (WFM) solutions to help companies find, hire, train, and schedule the resources needed to operate their business cost-effectively (not just in their contact centers) will supersede negative preconceptions.
+A new generation of flexible, AI-based WFM solutions will emerge to support this.
+Designed for real-time, omni-channel, and multifunction forecasting and scheduling, they will share only a name with the solutions of the past.

-After decades of claiming to need highly knowledgeable workers, enterprises will act.
-New systems, training programs and policies will be implemented, driven by the vast amount of data required to support a hybrid human and automated workforce.
-It’s still debatable whether every employee will have their own automated bot to assist them, as it’s unlikely to be necessary, but there is no doubt that many types of automation (and workflow technology) will emerge to handle tasks that do not require or even benefit from the cognitive capabilities of live employees.
+After decades of claiming to need highly knowledgeable workers, enterprises will implement new systems, training programs, and policies, driven by the vast amount of data required to support a hybrid human and automated workforce.
+It’s still debatable whether every employee will have their own automated bot to assist them, as it’s likely unnecessary, but there is no doubt that many types of automation (and workflow technology) will emerge to handle tasks that do not require or even benefit from the cognitive capabilities of live employees.